 Historically, purchases of shares of our common stock under the 1996 Plan have been made primarily by our employees who are not executive officers.
-Since the inception of the plan, this group has purchased an aggregate of 336,231 shares under the plan, whereas our executive officers, as a group, have purchased only

-25,572 shares under the plan.
-Of the shares purchased by our named executive officers, 20,901 shares were purchased by James S. Dodez, 3,153 shares were purchased by Patrick J. Spratt and 280 shares were purchased by Ian C. Palmer; neither Martin A. Kits van Heyningen nor Robert W.B. van Heyningen has purchased any shares under the plan.
-Our non-employee directors are not eligible to participate in the plan and accordingly have not purchased any shares under the plan.
+Since the inception of the plan, this group has purchased an aggregate of 369,850 shares under the plan, whereas our executive officers, as a group, have purchased only 28,948 shares under the plan.
+Of the shares purchased by our named executive officers, 721 shares were purchased by Robert J. Balog, 22,360 shares were purchased by James S. Dodez, 1,238 shares were purchased by Kalyan Ganesan, 280 shares were purchased by Ian C. Palmer, and 4,349 shares were purchased by Patrick J. Spratt; neither Martin A. Kits van Heyningen nor Robert W.B.
+Kits van Heyningen has purchased any shares under the plan.
+Our non-employee directors are not eligible to participate in the plan.